CS107-off-piste/cs107-FinalProject/docs/documentation.md

     - We do not use any external dependencies in our source code.
 However, we do use the c standard libraries such as `cmath` for computing the value of some functions, e.g. sin, cos, exp.
     - We use some external tools outside of our `c++` source code, such as `doxygen` for documentation generation, and `clang-format` for code formatting.
 These external tools are not required to compile and run the project.

+## Our Extension - Automatic Differentiation in the Reverse Mode

+TBD

+## Broader Impact and Inclusivity Statement

+TBD

 ## Future Features

 The work done so far supports the calculation of derivatives for basic __scalar functions__ of __scalar values__, using the __Forward Mode__ of Automatic Differentiation.
 As an extension to this, we would like to support the following features: